OpenBB-finance/OpenBB/openbb_platform/CONTRIBUTING.md

     )
 ```

-The `QueryParams` is an abstract class that just tells us that we are dealing with query parameters.
-The `BaseSymbol` is a helper class that contains the `symbol` field and an upper case validator.
+The `QueryParams` is an abstract class that just tells us that we are dealing with query parameters

 The OpenBB Platform dynamically knows where the standard models begin in the inheritance tree, so you don't need to worry about it.